dan1elhughes/jsmr/README.md

 * **Scalable:** Each worker contains its own load balancer, to request the correct amount of data for its own processing capability.
 More powerful machines will scale up faster to process data faster as the application runs.
 * **Simple:** In comparison to other solutions, JSMR only needs Node installed.
 The entire stack from communication to data storage is written in JavaScript.

+## Installation

+- Clone this repository onto each machine
+- Run `npm install`
+- Create a `.env` file with the following properties:
+	- For a worker: `CONTROLLER_IP=1.2.3.4` where `1.2.3.4` is the IP address of the controller to connect to.
+	- For a controller: `APP=wordcount` where `wordcount` is the name of the application to run.
+- Run `node controller.js` or `node worker.js` depending on the role the machine should take.

 ## Examples

 This example runs a simple wordcount.
 This code is bundled with the application; to run it, set the `APP` environment variable to `wordcount`.